pmularczyk/flask-gridsearch-api/README.md

 ## Start flask application

-The next step after creating the database is starting the flask app like this
+The next step after creating the database is starting the flask app like this:
+With the parameters you can specify the database you want to connect to.
+In this case it is the database with the table from the `database_creator`

 ```
-python3 flask_app.py
+python3 flask_app.py --path=/home/user/databases --name=my_db.sqlite
 ```

 Now the application is running in this location `http://127.0.0.1:5002/` and you can send POST and GET requests.